Use two cars to make this an amazing spot-trip!

-How to get there: From the intersection of Route 30 and Route 3 in Tupper Lake, follow Route 3 toward Saranac Lake.
+From the intersection of Route 30 and Route 3 in Tupper Lake, follow Route 3 toward Saranac Lake.
 Continue past the other junction with Route 30 and continue on Route 3.
-Locate the Corey's Road and continue down until it turns to a dirt road.
+Locate Coreys Road, turn right and continue down until it turns to a dirt road.
 On your right you will see a sign for Axton Landing.
 Take the narrow road right to the parking area.
 You will see the boat launch.

-Depending on local conditions, look for the species of northern pike, brown trout, walleye, yellow perch, pumpkinseed, brown bullhead, and large and smallmouth bass.
+Depending on local conditions, look for the species of northern pike, brown trout, walleye, yellow perch, pumpkinseed, brown bullhead, and largemouth and smallmouth bass.

 Near the falls there is a sandy beach for swimming.

 Look for the areas designated for backcountry camping along the Raquette River.
 At-large wilderness camping is permitted in the area.
-The requirement is for the site chosen if more than 150 feet from water, roads or trails unless otherwise noted.
+Campers can set up anywhere that is more than 150 feet from water, roads or trails unless otherwise noted.